mercator-ocean/copernicus-marine-toolbox/doc/installation.rst

 Via docker
 **************

-A Docker image is also available here: `dockerhub`_.
+A Docker image is also available on the `copernicusmarine dockerhub repository <https://hub.docker.com/r/copernicusmarine/copernicusmarine>`_.

 First step is to pull the container image: